bolitt/py-matchtpl/README.rst

 * **Easy to use**.
 The goal is to help developer ease their text-data processing job.
   Only basic knowledge of `jQuery <http://jquery.com>`_ (mostly, *CSSSelector*), one popular javascript DOM-manipulation library, is assumed.
-User only need to provide the XML-template to tell how to extract information and what the expected output is, then ``py-matchtpl`` will finished the rest.
+User only need to provide the XML-template to tell how to extract information and what the expected output is, then ``py-matchtpl`` will finish the rest of work.

 * **User-friendly**.
 Our toolkit does not require coding in python.
 If you are to do very sophisticated work, py-matchtpl can take over dirty things, such as